joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    l.
 Allow the user to switch between using Bluetooth and using regular login.

+   m.
+Make it easy for the user to return to the root folder of the Vault in case they get lost (a "panic" button).

+   n.
+Give the user statistics during files being enc/decrypted, including:

+    i.
+What percentage of the file/folder has been completed.
+(Visual progress bar to show this too)

+    ii.
+The current speed of enc/decryption.

+    iii.
+An estimate of how long it should take to finish enc/decryption.

+    iv.
+If part of a folder then show the progress of the current file.

+  o.
+Allow the user to sort the files by name or by size.

 2. App should:

    a.
 Be easy to use.